 4. Organization of training programs on ‘Big’ data analysis and benefits of data sharing.

 Life science data is highly complex and heterogeneous.
 Consequently, IBDC is being developed in a modular fashion wherein different sections would handle different types of data sets.
-Currently, two sections are
+Currently, two sections have been developed.

 IBDC would have majorly two data access types: